I am Jovanka Beckles. I live and

 As an educator,

-in powerful and meaningful ways that have benefited them
+powerful and meaningful ways that have benefited them and

-and the community.
-I have played an instrumental role in
+the community.
+I have played an instrumental role in the

-the lives of many Richmond children and young adults who
+lives of many Richmond children and young adults who were

-were inclined to continue the cycle of violence in their
+inclined to continue the cycle of violence in their families.

-the lives of these individuals, enabling them to make better
+these individuals, enabling them to make better and healthier

 As a Planning

-Commissioner, I listen carefully to both sides of
+Commissioner, I listened carefully to both sides of

 all issues brought before me to render decisions that are